Shopping for microphone stands, but not quite sure what you’re looking for?

 In addition, they’re also quite easy to accidentally kick or trip over when performing on-stage.

-A great hack to either of these problem is the Audix CabGrabber, which mounts directly to the guitar cabinet itself, eliminating the need for that extra stand.
+A great hack to either of these problems is the Audix CabGrabber, which mounts directly to the guitar cabinet itself, eliminating the need for that extra stand.